 Can we just take a minute to chat about how wonderful cauliflower is!?
 I feel like it used to be a totally underrated vegetable, only celebrated when it was dipped in a pile of ranch dressing; however, in recent years, cauliflower has been popping up everywhere in different forms and methods.
 Cauliflower steaks, cauliflower rice, cauliflower mashed potatoes, you name it.
 It’s a great alternative to starches for those low-carb diets and now, I’m using it in place of meat!

 Please tell me you’ve tasted the delicousness that is Mongolian sauce before?!
 You’ll typically find it as Mongolian beef – a sweet, saucy, sticky dish that is served over rice.
 SO good.
 But guess what?
-This sauce is just as good served over crispy cauliflower.
+This sauce is just as good served over crispy, oven-roasted cauliflower.
 Plus, it’s so easy!

 The cauliflower takes about 20-25 minutes in the oven, which is enough time to get your rice started and the sauce ready!

+When the cauliflower is cooking, heat some oil up in a saucepan and sauté the garlic and ginger, before adding the soy sauce, brown sugar and water.
 Once you’ve combined all of the ingredients to your sauce, you will need to let it simmer for about 10 minutes to thicken up.
-If you like your sauces a bit thicker, you can add a cornstarch slurry to the sauce near the end.
+If you like your sauces a bit thicker, you can add a cornstarch slurry to the sauce near the end (I usually do).

 Dinner can’t really get much simpler, especially for a meatless meal!
 Toss the cauliflower with the sauce, pile some rice on your plate and top it with the saucy veggies and a sprinkling of green onions and sesame seeds.
 Yum!